More than Friends (Inna song)

 "More than Friends" is a song recorded by Romanian singer Inna from her third studio album, Party Never Ends (2013).
 It was released on 23 January 2013 through Roton, featuring the vocal collaboration of Puerto Rican reggaeton performer Daddy Yankee.
 The track was written by Justin Franks, Thomas Troelsen and Tierce Person, while production was handled by DJ Frank E and Person.
-Musically, "More than Friends" is a house and Latin song that uses an accordion in its instrumentation along with an interpolated sample of Pitbull, Akon and David Rush's "Everybody Fucks" (2012).
+Musically, "More than Friends" is a house and Latin song that uses an accordion serving as one of its main instruments, along with a catchy beat.

 Music critics praised the song's commercial appeal and vocals, but criticized its release process.
 To promote the track, two accompanying music videos–one for the solo version and one for the version of the track featuring Yankee–were shot by Edward Aninaru in Venice Beach, Los Angeles, being uploaded onto Inna's official YouTube channel on 18 January and 4 February 2013, respectively.
 They show Inna at the beach and residing at a pool, with one reviewer comparing the imagery to American action drama series Baywatch.
 The singer also performed "More than Friends" on various occasions.
 Commercially, it reached the top 20 in some countries including Poland, Romania and Spain, and was certified Gold in Spain for streaming four million copies.